This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Brandy: This is a spirit made with distilled white wine.
-We used Central Standard Craft Distillery Northern Wisconsin Brandy because it has a smooth and oaky flavor.
-For a mocktail version of this drink, try Escape Mocktails Non-Alcoholic Cognac Alternative in place of the brandy.
+I used Central Standard Craft Distillery Northern Wisconsin Brandy.

 Pumpkin Spice Syrup: This is a sweetener made with pumpkin purée, pumpkin pie spice, vanilla extract, brown sugar, white sugar, and water.
-We made ours at home using Alex’s sous vide recipe.
+I made mine using this sous vide recipe.

 Lemon Juice: This is the liquid juice of a lemon.
 We used freshly squeezed lemon juice.